 Wearing a face covering reduces the spread of these droplets and aerosols.
 It also helps stop the spread of the virus from people who may not know they have it.

-If you have COVID-19 or have symptoms, you must self-isolate (stay in your room).
+If you have COVID-19 or have symptoms, self-isolate (stay in your room).
 Do this even if you wear a medical face mask.

 If you wear a face covering, you should still do the important things needed to stop the spread of the virus.